ysdn2019/Graduates-List/graduates/stefana-zdrincu.md

 groupmembers:
 fields: Digital, Interactive, UI/UX
 mediumdimensions:
 description: A pedometer with a twist!
 This app measures the number of steps taken using animals.
 Normal walking apps are boring and can be un-motivational, which is why this pedometer acts like a game where the user unlocks new animals the more they walk, and gain points.
-Reward systems are known to work to motivate people to do things, and this app wants to aim for a healthier lifestyle.
 digitallink:
 image1: /assets/work/Zdrincu_Stefana_project2_web_support1.jpg
 subtitle1: